mweel1/usa_high_level/grants/personal-profile/v2/index.md

 Storage will always have an export capability to various mediums and the entire data-store export will be available.

+# One-Time Message

+Requests can be made for one-time message tokens.
+For example if a restaurant needs to send you a message that your food is ready after placing an order.

 # Personal Profile Licensing Service

-A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure only certain operating systems and applications could only request or post certain information from the personal profile.
+A [personal profile licensing service](/grants/personal-profile-licensing-agency/index.md) would handle security to ensure only certain operating systems and applications could request or post certain information from the personal profile.
 For example Apple would be a license provider to handle authorization events from the personal profile.
-This will be done with a client ID as part of the oAuth process.
+This will be done with a client ID as part of the oAuth process with the personal profile.

 ## Communication

 [Communication lines](./communication/) can be setup between personal profile to make voice calls, backed by networks that can be sold.

-## Real-Time Check Processing

-The real-time check processing will be added by oAuth to the [The United States real-time check system](/real-time-check-system/), where a list of accounts and an authorization key for each bank account will be stored to the profile, along with images.

-When processing a payment this authorization key will be used to receive a one-time debit card token that will be used for the transaction.

-If the card is requested to be stored, a multi-use debit card token will be used, where the domain and and token will be stored for easy cancellation.
-A URL must be provided by the domain to send the cancellation to the domain.

-The personal profile will also provide callback URLs and header keys that will allow the debit system to update, change and delete cards.

-## Credit Cards

-Today we are riddled with Google Pay and Apple Pay if we allow these technologies to be the only solution to processing cards very difficult to untangle monopolies will be created.

-Card companies will provide a directory of issuing banks based on the card number at the federal reserve.

-When adding a card, the wallet will contact the issuing bank where a authorization key will be provided for the card.

-When processing a payment this authorization key will be used to receive a one-time credit card key that will be used for the transaction.
-The MID must be provided to the issuing bank, and when the payment is processed the MID is checked.

-If it is a reoccurring payment the amount of payments are requested and many tokens are created for each transaction.
-The reoccurring payments are stored, and transaction details can be cancelled.

-All payment gateways must be licensed to accept these cards when processing payments and request confirmation from the user before processing.

-The personal profile will also provide callback URLs and header keys that will allow the debit system to update, change and delete cards.

-## Bank Cards

-Bank Cards will be added by going oAuth with the federal reserve by approving the use of your social security number.

-The oAuth handshake will create the ability for cards to automatically be added, removed and updated.

-When bank card transactions are processed they must receive a card transaction id from the issuing bank, and are processed via a e-check processor.

-All e-check processors must confirm they received the transaction along with their contact information which includes:

-Business Picture & Name (if applicable)
-Avatar & First and Middle Initial.

-There is a dual transaction confirmation that has to happen between the two parties before the transaction is processed.

-Processing networks can ignore the handshake if they are trusted parties.

 # Public API